robert-v/Mutate-public/README.md

 3. choose a tool from the list
 4. press enter
 5. selected text will be replaced with the output

-## Features
-- seamless text replacement without interrupting your worklfow and without switching to a differnt window
-- ability to define your own transformation tools with Javascript (the app comes with a few default tools)
-- register as startup item to be always available
-- define your own shortcut
-- import/export transformations to yaml

 ## Custom transformation examples